-Today, thanks to the use of SDRs, it is possible to have a clear graphical representation of these phenomena and with the careful use of waterfall, it is possible to visualize and analyze in real time all the received signals including interferences.
+Today, thanks to the use of SDRs, it is possible to have a clear graphical representation of these phenomena and with the use of waterfall, it is possible to visualize and analyze in real time all the received signals including interferences.
 But being able to make a cataloging is quite difficult if not impossible.
 Sometimes even a simple switching power supply of low cost radiates signals difficult to identify if not turning off one at a time the various utilities (but what if it were our neighbor?)

-What do you think can be a new form of radio listening or why not of what I define "waterfall Art"?
+On the net sometimes you come across similar screenshots received from guys maybe from the other side of the world, but no one has yet assigned a unique name, there are those who call them Squiggles or Doodles or Ladders but in the end they are the same things...
+What do you think can be a new form of radio listening or why not of what I define "Waterfall Art"?
 Will you give me a hand to collect and try to catalog the most curious and strange?